 Kyle Robert Shultz began writing in his early teens after being bitten by a radioactive book.
 As a Christian, he strives to write fiction that is entertaining and wholesome, but devoid of overt “messages” or agendas.
 He lives in the wilds of southern Idaho, removed far enough from civilization to keep humanity safe should any of his rough drafts break through the electric fence.
 Aside from writing, his other passions are worship music, digital art, horseback riding, and raising miniature sheep.

-Read & Recommended or To-Be-Read: Read and recommended
+Read and recommended